Your Credit-Related Rights and Consumer Protection Laws

 A lender, credit card issuer, or other financial institution actually does not need to report your payment information to a credit bureau.
 If they do, however, the FCRA requires that the information reported must be accurate.

-You can dispute any item on your credit report at any time by going to the credit bureaus’ websites, transunion.com, equifax.com, and experian.com.
-Write a dispute letter to the bureaus identifying the items you are disputing and your basis for disputing, and the bureaus will be obligated, again under the FCRA, to respond.
-The bureaus within thirty days must either accept your contention and remove the item from your report, or deny your request, and give their reasons for the denial.
+You can dispute any item on your credit report at any time by going to the credit bureaus’ website.
+Write a dispute letter to the bureaus identifying the items you are disputing and your basis for disputing.
+The credit bureaus will be obligated, again under the FCRA, to respond.
+They have thirty days either to accept your contention and remove the item from your report, or deny your request, and give their reasons for the denial.

 What Debt Collectors Can And Cannot Do

-Under another law, the Fair Debt Collection Practices Act (FDCPA) debt collectors can only call you between 8:00 in the morning and 9:00 at night, and they have to stop contacting you after you make a written request to them to cease contact.
-They can’t call you repeatedly or continuously about a debt, and they cannot call you at work if you notify them that they may not do so.
+Under another law, the Fair Debt Collection Practices Act (FDCPA) debt collectors can only call you between 8:00 in the morning and 9:00 at night.
+They have to stop contacting you after you make a written request to them to cease contact.
+Once this is in place, they can’t call you repeatedly and they cannot call you at work.
 They also cannot discuss your debt with anyone except you, and that includes family members.

 Now That You Know Your Rights, Insist On Them

 This is just a brief overview of your rights as a consumer of credit under the relevant statutes.
-Now that you know these rights, make sure they are not infringed, and if they are, feel free to use these laws to your advantage.
+Now that you know these rights, make sure they are not infringed upon and feel free to use these laws to your advantage.
 That’s why they were written.